SelimChraibi/DistributedObjects.jl/README.md

 🪴[2]
 # ERROR: On worker 2:
-# No localpart on process 2
+# This distributed object has no remote object on process 2.
 ```